hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 ##### Composing content warnings for psychological safety

-Being conscientious about composing a content warning that is intended to preserve the psychological safety of others is important as the impact is higher than if someone sees a spoiler before they have a chance to experience the "unspoiled" content.
+Being conscientious about composing a content warning that is intended to preserve the psychological safety of others is important.
+The impact is significantly higher than if someone sees a spoiler before they have a chance to experience the "unspoiled" content.

 When you are composing this type of content warning, ask yourself two